csahmetyilmaz/exchangeRatesApiES6/readme.md

-##Attention about api key
+## Attention about api key
-Yous should generate your api key from exchangerates web page
+You should generate your api key from exchangerates web page